This policy sets forth core principles and standards with respect to academic integrity for students at Adelphi University.

 Who is Governed by This Policy?

-Faculty, students, and administrators.
+Faculty, staff and students.

 “The University is an academic community devoted to the pursuit of knowledge.
 Fundamental to this pursuit is academic integrity.
 In joining the Adelphi community I accept the University’s Statement of Academic Integrity and pledge to uphold the principles of honesty and civility embodied in it.
 I will conduct myself in accordance with ideals of truth and honesty and I will forthrightly oppose actions that would violate these ideals.”